 The tournament will be played according to the regulations of the ending season of the Finnish Floorball Federation (SSBL) with the following adjustments.

 §1) Every team will play at least 4 games each (Juniors)

 §2) Game time is 2 x 15 min and in Finals game time is 2 x 20 min (qualifying games 2 x 15 min)

 - Boys F, Girls E, Girls F and Boys G Elite the game time is 2 x 15 min in all matches.

 §3) Game time will be stopped only during the penalty shots and by the referee.
 Last minute of the game will be played effectively.

 §5) The games will be played to the end.
 Not stopped if opposite team is losing by 12 goals.

 §6) Amount of players is not limited in the roster.

-§8) In penaltyshots, 3 players from each team will be presented.
-If the game is still tied after the three first pairs, the same players will perform one after each other untill the winner is decided.
+§8) In penalty shots, 3 players from each team will be presented.
+If the game is still tied after the three first pairs, the same players will perform one after each other until the winner is decided.
 The order of the 3 players can be changed in extra penalties, but one player can't perform the 3rd shot before all three have done their 2nd shot, etc.

 §9) In the finals, each team will have one timeout (30 sec.)

 §10) A player can represent only one team per category/age group.

 §11) In the tournament, the player doesn't have to represent the club where he plays or where he is officially registered.

-Team can use maximum two (2) players who are one year older than the age group of the category.
+Team can use maximum two (2) players who are one year older than the age group of the category per game.
 However, these over aged players can't represent any other team in any other tournament category.
 So the over aged players can play only in one team.